B-Farahani/portfolio/_posts/2020-08-08-startup-success.markdown

 # Project Design

-To narrow down the questions, I approached this from a venture capital (“VC”) point of view and focused on companies that have received at least one round of funding.
+To narrow down the question, I approached this from a venture capital (“VC”) point of view and focused on companies that have received at least one round of funding.
 The idea is that VCs can use this information to decide if they should invest in a company or not.
 The results however, should be coupled with intuition and industry knowledge as historical data is not always a good indication of what might happen in the future!

 I used the following criteria to determine success and failure and labeled the data accordingly: